TheSoliderror/Aw-Simple-Zombie-Map-Chooser/README.md

 Open the root folder of your Advanced Warfare game and open s1x and then add the given folder to the scripts folder.

 Using:
-TO use this script is simple, in game open the text chat and then type ! followed by any map name, exaples-->
+TO use this script is simple, in game open the text chat and then type ! followed by any map name, examples-->

 !outbreak
 !infection